suncoast-devs/handbook/lessons/react-intro/lecture.md

 }
 ```

-The `export` at the beginning of that line, tells JavaScript we wish to share this class outside of the file.
+The `export` at the beginning of that line tells JavaScript we wish to share this class outside of the file.
 We'll use that fact in just a moment.

 ---

 # Add a return

-For now, as a test, we'll have it just make a `<div>` with some text
+For now, as a test, we'll have it just make a `<div>` with some text.

 ```javascript
 export function NewsArticle() {